torbjornboe/PyforArc/README.md

 # PyforArc
-Modules for simplified use of arcpy
+Modules for simplified use of arcpy.

-Under construction...
+Tested with python 3.6.5, and arcgispro-py3 env.